 Our program is specially designed to meet the varying needs of each individual student.
 Every student is learning a subject at their own skill level and at their own pace, and we extend the same flexible class schedule to our students as we do to our tutors.

 Because of this, you won’t necessarily be seeing the same students at each class session working on the same thing every time.
 Our Site Coordinator, who oversees the class session, will pair up a student looking for a help with an available tutor who is comfortable working on that subject.

-What does a class session look like?
+What does an on-site, physical tutoring session look like?

 With our non-traditional class structure, it can be tricky to visualize what tutoring with Seeds of Literacy will actually look like.
 That’s why we’ve put together a brief video of a real class session.
 You’ll notice that some students are choosing to work on their own, while others are working one-to-one with a volunteer tutor (who could be you!).